Thriving Under Stress:

 Another element of moving strong, is focusing on deep breathing.
 The average human being breaths between 12 – 18 breaths a minute.
 That equates to 18,000 to 26,000 breaths every 24 hours.

 It has been suggested that at rest we should consume 6 breaths in a minute to supply our needs.
 The extra activity involved in our short, shallow breathing habits is robbing us of precious energy, producing toxic waste products and promoting disease in our bodies.
+Taking time to practice deep breathing helps our body to build the vital reserve we need to be in a state of thriving the next time we encounter stress.

 Challenging Your Body: